gregorybchris/cadenza/README.md

 # Change the octave (default is 4)
 cz song homesick --octave 5

+# Transpose a song into a different key by a number of semitones
+cz song homesick --transpose -2

 # Change the tempo (in beats per minute)
 cz song homesick --tempo 120